 Making sure the shape reaches the edge of the shot, using preset or custom drawn shapes (which you cannot do with filters), you can also create graduated neutral or colour effects.
 These can be used to simulate many different looks or filters that are sometimes added during principal photography some can soften the image, which ultimately can never be reversed so should be used sparingly some are added to intensify the skyline or tone the image to give a different colour such as a blue graduation filter.

-The left image simulates a neutral graduation filter, the right adds a blue graduation filter (roll the cursor over to see the differences)
+The left image simulates a neutral graduation filter, the right adds a blue graduation filter.

 Ultimately though, we can clearly work the image a lot harder to create a whole new world of colour, styles and looks, pushing the boundaries of what is possible.
-We can match what has always been possible but now colour correction is making new and interesting looks that would never have been able to have been achieved in camera.
+We can match what has always been possible but now colour correction is pushing the colour frontier creating a new and interesting style that would never have been achievable in camera.

-The trick for the colourist is to layer individual corrections so you gradually build up the look you are trying to achieve.
+The trick for the colourist is to layer individual corrections to gradually build up a desired look.
 Some wild and interesting corrections are just not possible within one colour correction layer.
-Building on top of the first correction can intensify each correction, darkening and thus creating a style for the shot - complicated corrections require many shapes, layers and corrections to build up a convincing style that makes the shot work and ultimately more interesting.
-Depending on what system you use, these layering techniques appear seamless but all work together, the interesting thing is that you can constantly rearrange them to change the style, turn off individual layers or cascades which may not work but how do you know unless you try?
+Building on top of the first correction can intensify each correction, darkening and thus creating a style for the shot - complicated corrections require many shapes, layers and corrections to build up a convincing style that makes the shot work and ultimately more interesting to the eye.
+Depending on what system you use, these layering techniques appear seamless but all work together, the interesting thing is that you can constantly rearrange them to change the style, turn off individual layers or cascades within the colour stack, which may or may not work but how do you know unless you try?

-The final effects shot removed the telegraph pole, wires and geese scarer, plus plugged the gap by cloning the hedge.
+The final effects shot removed the telegraph pole, wires and geese scarer.
+Plus the